ghoneycutt/puppet-module-pam/README.md

 # Compatibility

-This module has been tested to work on the following systems with Puppet v5 with the Ruby version associated with that release.
+This module has been tested to work on the following systems with Puppet versions 5 and 6 with the Ruby version associated with those releases.
 Please see `.travis.yml` for a full matrix of supported versions.

  * EL 5
  * EL 6